NeshkaD/FlashPrepDemo/README.md

 # FlashPrep

-FlashPrep is a online flash card software that uses an adaptive feedback algorithm to increase a student's studying efficiency.
+FlashPrep is an online flash card software that uses an adaptive feedback algorithm to increase a student's studying efficiency.
 Whenever a student gets a card incorrect, the card appears more frequently than cards the student gets correct.

 ![FlashPrep logo](img/flashprep_logo_trans.png)